onurqnel/GoLang-Exercism/README.md

 # GoLang Exercises

 Welcome to my GoLang Exercises repository!
-This collection of exercises is designed to help you and me to improve our Go programming skills through hands-on practices :)
+This collection of exercises is designed to improve Go programming skills through hands-on practices :)

 ## Concepts